boschresearch/elias_aifbo/README.md

 A simple sample pipeline for load/preprocess/train/submission is contained in `main.py`.
 Run it in the following way:

-1. Download the competition data from Kaggle and put it into the `data/kaggle_dl/` folder (it should have folders like `data/kaggle_dl/RBHU-2025-01` etc., to make the file structure compliant with the format required by the `main.py` script).
+1. Download the competition data from Kaggle and put it into a (newly created) folder `data/kaggle_dl/` (there should then be folders like
+`data/kaggle_dl/RBHU-2025-01/` etc.,
+to make the file structure complies with the format required by the `main.py` script).
 2. Do `uv run main.py`.

 Again, be aware that this pipeline is just a starting point for building methods to participating in this competition.